-REO is Real Estate Owned.
-These are properties that have gone through foreclosure which the bank or mortage company presently owns.
-This is unlike real estate up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
-The buyer must also be able to pay with cash in hand.
-Finally, you'll accept the property one-hundred percent as is.
-That might include existing liens and even current denizens that may require eviction.
+REO is an abbreviation for Real Estate Owned.
+These are properties which have been through foreclosure and are presently owned by the bank or mortgage company.
+This is not the same as a property up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
+The buyer must also be ready to pay with cash in hand.
+Finally, you'll get the property totally as is.
+That could include standing liens and even current denizens that need to be put out.

-A REO, on the contrary, is a more tidy and attractive deal.
-The REO property did not find a buyer during foreclosure auction.
-Now the bank owns it.
-The lender will attend to the removal of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
-Note that REOs may be exempt from normal disclosure requirements.
-In California, for example, banks do not have to give a Transfer Disclosure Statement, a document that normally requires sellers to disclose any defects they are knowledgeable of.
+A REO, on the other hand, is a much neater and attractive proposition.
+The REO property was unable to find a buyer during foreclosure auction.
+Now the lender owns it.
+The bank will take care of the elimination of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
+Note that REOs may be exempt from standard disclosure requirements.
+In California, for example, banks are exempt from giving a Transfer Disclosure Statement, a document that ordinarily requires sellers to tell you about any defects they are informed of.

-It's commonly assumed that any REO must be a steal and an chance for easy money.
+It is frequently assumed that any REO must be a good buy and an possibility for easy money.
 This usually isn't true.
-You have to be cautious about buying a REO if your intent is to make money off of it.
-While it's true that the bank is often anxious to sell it promptly, they are also strongly encouraged to get as much as they can for it.
-When contemplating the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
-There are bargains with potential to make money, and many people do very well flipping foreclosures.
-But there are also many REO's that are not good buys and may not be money makers.
+You have to be very careful about buying a REO if your intent is make a profit.
+While it's true that the bank is typically anxious to sell it promptly, they are also strongly interested to get as much as they can for it.
+When considering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
+It is possible to find REOs with money-making potential, and many people do very well flipping foreclosures.
+But there are also many REO's that are not good buys and may lose money.

 Prepared to make an offer?

 Most mortgage companies have a REO department that you'll work with while buying a REO property from them.
-Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know concerning the condition of the property and what their process is for accepting offers.
-Since banks usually sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for hidden damage and retract the offer if you find it.
+Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know concerning the condition of the property and what their process is for accepting offers.
+Since banks typically sell REO properties "as is", it's often prudent to include an inspection contingency in your offer that gives you time to check for hidden damage and cancel the offer if you find it.

-As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
-After you've presented your offer, you can expect the bank to make a counter offer.
-From there it will be your choice whether to accept their counter, or offer a counter to the counter offer.
-Be aware, you'll be working with a process that most likely involves multiple people at the bank, and they don't work evenings or weekends.
-It's not unusual for the process of offers and counter offers to take days or even weeks.
+As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
+Once you've submitted your offer, you can expect the bank to counter offer.
+Then it will be your decision whether to accept their counter, or submit another counter offer.
+Understand, you'll be contending with a process that usually involves a group of people at the bank, and they don't work evenings or weekends.
+It's typical for the process of offers and counter offers to take days or even weeks.